-- Continue to perform our duties in a professional and effective manner - Attend training sessions and continuing education courses to help employees refresh and enhance their knowledge - Repair and resurface 3.5 miles of roadway - Recycle old asphalt to make pothole patching a permanent fix - to avoid multiple repairs with cold patch - Respond effectively to PA One call requests - Continue to respond to emergencies in less than an hour - Continue Storm Water Management rehabilitation work - Asset mapping - Storm water basins - Signs
+- Continue to perform our duties in a professional and effective manner - Attend training sessions and continuing education courses to help employees refresh and enhance their knowledge - Repair and resurface 3.5 miles of roadway - Recycle old asphalt to make pothole patching a permanent fix - to avoid multiple repairs with cold patch - Respond effectively to PA One call requests - Continue to respond to emergencies in less than an hour - Continue Stormwater Management rehabilitation work - Asset mapping - Stormwater basins - Signs

-2022 2021 2020
+2023 2022 2021

 Full time:

 Director 1 1 1

 Road foreman 1 1 1

 Skilled road worker 4 4 4

 Facilities - Wastewater 1 1 1

 Facilities - Parks 2 2 2

+Stormwater 1 1 -

-Administrative Assistant 1 1 -
+Administrative Assistant 1 1 1

 Seasonal 5 5 5

 Part-time:

-Administrative assistant - - 1
+Administrative assistant - - -

-Total FTE's 12.0 12.0 11.2
+Total FTE's 13.0 13.0 12.0

 Seasonal employees are hired for the warmer months - generally from April to October.
 Although seasonal employees are budgeted for 6 months, the seasonal employees traditionally return to college at the end of August, therefore the actual employment time is frequently less.
-The part-time administrative assistant counted as .60 FTE in 2020.
-The position became full-time in 2021.